 UKNow: What should a parent do if they are concerned their child might be thinking about suicide?

 Cerel: If you are worried about your child, directly ask them if they are thinking about suicide.
 There is no risk this will put the idea in their head and can often show that you are worried and want to help.
-Concerns of imminent suicide risk — if the student has indicated they want to die, has a plan, has lethal means available and/or have previously attempted suicide — require a call to 911.
+Concerns of imminent suicide risk — if the student has indicated they want to die, has a plan and has lethal means available — you will need to alert Residence Life (if the student lives in a UK residence hall) or have someone accompany them to the nearest hospital emergency department.
+Calling 911 is also an option if someone has a weapon and a plan to end their life.

 The University of Kentucky is increasingly the first choice for students, faculty and staff to pursue their passions and their professional goals.
 In the last two years, Forbes has named UK among the best employers for diversity, and INSIGHT into Diversity recognized us as a Diversity Champion four years running.
 UK is ranked among the top 30 campuses in the nation for LGBTQ* inclusion and safety.
 UK has been judged a “Great College to Work for" three years in a row, and UK is among only 22 universities in the country on Forbes' list of "America's Best Employers."
 We are ranked among the top 10 percent of public institutions for research expenditures — a tangible symbol of our breadth and depth as a university focused on discovery that changes lives and communities.
 And our patients know and appreciate the fact that UK HealthCare has been named the state’s top hospital for five straight years.
 Accolades and honors are great.
 But they are more important for what they represent: the idea that creating a community of belonging and commitment to excellence is how we honor our mission to be not simply the University of Kentucky, but the University for Kentucky.